TABLE OF CONTENTS

 - Sophomore - 1 math, 1 science, 1 English

 - Junior - 2 math, 2 science, 2 English

 - Senior - 3 math, 3 science, 3 English

-Classes will transfer to MSSM provided the student earned a C- or better, or demonstrated proficiency (by a proficiency-based report card) in the courses.
+These and credits of world language, social science and fine arts will transfer to MSSM provided the student earned a C- or better, or demonstrated proficiency (by a proficiency-based report card) in the courses.